 By Phone

-You may also make a credit card gift by phone by contacting Roxanne Morganstern 805-893-5075.
+You may also make a credit card gift by phone by contacting any of the UCSB Development Officers.

 Matching Gifts

-Many employers sponsor corporate matching gift programs and will match any charitable contributions that their employees or spouses make.
-Matching gift programs can double or possibly triple your donation.
+Many employers sponsor corporate matching gift programs and will match employee or spousal charitable contributions.
+Matching gift programs can double or triple your donation.
 Please obtain your company’s matching gift form and return it with your contribution.

 Wire transfers or gifts of securities (stock)

-For information about making a contribution via wire transfer or gifts of securities, please contact Bethany Innocenti at 805-893-4963.
+For information about making a contribution via wire transfer or gifts of securities, please contact any of the UCSB Development Officers.

 Planned Giving/Estate Gifts

-For information about making a gift through planned giving vehicles such as charitable remainder trusts, charitable lead trusts, gift annuities, bequests, or other vehicles please visit UC Santa Barbara’s Planned Giving website or contact Chris Pizzinat (805-893-5126 or chris.pizzinat@ia.ucsb.edu).
+For information about making a gift through planned giving vehicles such as charitable remainder trusts, charitable lead trusts, gift annuities, bequests, or other vehicles, please visit UC Santa Barbara Planned Giving or contact Chris Pizzinat (805-893-5126 or chris.pizzinat@ia.ucsb.edu).